 Content Editor

-The Content Editor is a feature of Searchmetrics Content Experience (SCE) for the creation of competitive content.
+The Content Editor is a feature for the creation of competitive content.

 The data-driven text program shows the author keywords relevant to their text while they are writing to fulfill user/reader expectations and to be rated as relevant by Google for corresponding search queries.
 This removes the need for the writer to carry out comprehensive SEO research.
 The data is taken from the previously created briefing, which, in turn, is based on the data of the Searchmetrics Research Cloud .